aws-samples/eks-workshop-v2/website/docs/fundamentals/storage/efs/efs-csi-driver.md

 fundamentals/storage/efs/storageclass/assets-configMap.yaml
 ```

-Now you can get and describe the StorageClass using the below commands, you will notice that provisioner used is the EFS CSI driver and provisioning mode is EFS access point and ID of the file system as exported in the `EFS_ID` environment variable.
+Now you can get and describe the StorageClass using the below commands, you will notice that the provisioner used is the EFS CSI driver and the provisioning mode is EFS access point and ID of the file system as exported in the `EFS_ID` environment variable.

 ```bash
 $ kubectl get storageclass